 EPA has also set a secondary standard (SMCL) for fluoride at 2.0 mg/L or 2.0 ppm.
 Secondary standards are non-enforceable guidelines regulating contaminants that may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor, or color) in drinking water.
 EPA recommends secondary standards to water systems but does not require systems to comply.
 However, states may choose to adopt them as enforceable standards.
 Tooth discoloration and/or pitting is caused by excess fluoride exposures during the formative period prior to eruption of the teeth in children.
 The secondary standard of 2.0 mg/L is intended as a guideline for an upper bound level in areas which have high levels of naturally occurring fluoride.
 The level of the SMCL was set based upon a balancing of the beneficial effects of protection from tooth decay and the undesirable effects of excessive exposures leading to discoloration.

 Fluoride is voluntarily added to some drinking water systems as a public health measure for reducing the incidence of cavities among the treated population.
-The decision to fluoridate a water supply is made by the State or local municipality, and is not mandated by EPA or any other Federal entity.
+The decision to fluoridate a water supply is made by the s or local municipality, and is not mandated by EPA or any other Federal entity.
 The Centers for Disease Control and Prevention (CDC) provides recommendations about the optimal levels of fluoride in drinking water in order to prevent tooth decay.
-Information about CDC's recommendations can be found at: http://www.cdc.gov/fluoridation/

 States may set more stringent drinking water MCLGs and MCLs for fluoride than EPA.